Phone 1800 444 396

 Reporting and calculating super

-• Super Guarantee (SG) will now be calculated on Qualifying Earnings (QE).
+• Super Guarantee (SG) is now calculated on Qualifying Earnings (QE).
 QE is a new term for the types of earnings used to calculate the under Payday Super.

-• Your payroll system will need to report both earnings and super amounts at every pay cycle through Single Touch Payroll (STP).
-Most systems will update automatically but check with your provider.
+• Your payroll system needs to report both earnings and super amounts at every pay cycle through Single Touch Payroll (STP).

 Penalties for missed or late payments